-- 4. In the year 2009, the Ritchie rubble fill capacity will be depleted and the total demand for capacity could not be satisfied.
-However, the capacity for in-County rubble will be sufficient beyond 2014. - 5.
-There are three main options that can be used to address the rubble fill capacity in Prince George\s County by 2009 for total demand: - a.
-Lift the restrictions at Brandywine Lapin Pit and allow the Ritchie rubble to be disposed there; - b.
-Direct the industry to export the excess rubble that cannot be disposed at Brandywine Lapin Pit to other out-of-County rubble landfills; and - c.
-Approve another rubble fill in the County which should be operational on or near 2009 to accommodate total rubble demand. - 1.
-In the year 2009, the Ritchie rubble fill capacity will be depleted and the total demand for capacity could not be satisfied.
-However, the capacity for in-County rubble will be sufficient beyond 2014. - 2.
-There are three main options that can be used to address the rubble fill capacity in Prince George\s County by 2009 for total demand: - a.
-Lift the restrictions at Brandywine Lapin Pit and allow the Ritchie rubble to be disposed there; - b.
-Direct the industry to export the excess rubble that cannot be disposed at Brandywine Lapin Pit to other out-of-County rubble landfills; and - c.
-Approve another rubble fill in the County which should be operational on or near 2009 to accommodate total rubble demand. - G. Parking Regulations: The applicant is required to provide three parking spaces for the 630 square foot scale house, which is the only building proposed for the site.
+- 1. The rubble fill capacity for in-County rubble will be sufficient beyond 2014. - 2.
+The overall available Countywide rubble fill capacity for the total demand will be sufficient until 2012. - 3.
+However, in the year 2009, the total demand for Countywide rubble fill capacity will not be sufficient because of the 50 truck loads restriction at Brandywine Lapin Pit.

+- 4. There are three main options that can be used to address the rubble fill capacity in Prince Georges County by 2009 for total demand.
+They are: - a.
+Lift the restrictions at Brandywine Lapin Pit and allow the Ritchie rubble to be disposed there. - b.
+Allow the industry to export the excess rubble that cannot be disposed in the County. - c.
+Approve another rubble fill in the County, which should be operational on or near 2009 to accommodate the total rubble demand. - G. Parking Regulations: The applicant is required to provide three parking spaces for the 630 square foot scale house, which is the only building proposed for the site.
 These spaces are shown on the site plan, including one space for the handicapped. - H. Landscape Manual Requirements: The Landscape Manual classifies a rubble fill as a low-intensity use.
 The proposal must comply with the requirements of Sections 4.2 (Commercial and Industrial Landscape Strip Requirements) and 4.7 (Buffering Incompatible Uses) of the Landscape Manual.
-According to a memo from the Urban Design Planning staff (M-NCPPC) dated August 17, 1999, the following is required to bring the Landscape Plan into compliance:

-- (1) 3 shade trees and 25 shrubs along MD 381. - (2) A 30-foot-wide landscape strip with 1,125 planting units along the property line abutting the Forestville Asphalt Company property. - (3) In accordance with pages 57-61 of the Landscape Manual, a 40-foot-wide strip of trees along the property line abutting the St.Thomas Methodist Church (an historic site, see next section of this report). - (4) A 20-foot-wide landscape strip with 88 planting units along the property line abutting the Saunder property. - (5) A 20-foot-wide landscape strip with 656 planting units along the property line abutting the Gray, Duckett and Johnson properties. - (6) A 20-foot-wide landscape strip with 248 planting units along the property line abutting the Dent property. - (7) Existing woodland along the above property lines may be counted towards fulfilling the required planting unit requirements.
-If existing woodland is substituted for the required planting units, a note must be added to the drawings clearly stating the width of the landscape buffer. - I. Zone Standards: The proposal conforms to the requirements and standards for the O-S Zone. - J. Sign Regulations: No signs are shown along MD 381.
-If one is proposed, it should be added to the site plan.
+According to a memo from the Urban Design Planning staff (M-NCPPC) dated August 17, 1999, the following is required to bring the Landscape Plan into compliance: - 1.
+3 shade trees and 25 shrubs along MD 381. - 2.
+A 30-foot-wide landscape strip with 1,125 planting units along the property line abutting the Forestville Asphalt Company property. - 3.
+In accordance with pages 57-61 of the Landscape Manual, a 40-foot-wide strip of trees along the property line abutting the St.Thomas Methodist Church (an historic site, see next section of this report). - 4.
+A 20-foot-wide landscape strip with 88 planting units along the property line abutting the Saunder property. - 5.
+A 20-foot-wide landscape strip with 656 planting units along the property line abutting the Gray, Duckett and Johnson properties. - 6.
+A 20-foot-wide landscape strip with 248 planting units along the property line abutting the Dent property. - 7.
+Existing woodland along the above property lines may be counted towards fulfilling the required planting unit requirements.
+If existing woodland is substituted for the required planting units, a note must be added to the drawings clearly stating the width of the landscape buffer.

+- I. Zone Standards: The proposal conforms to the requirements and standards for the O-S Zone. - J. Sign Regulations: No signs are shown along MD 381.
+If one is proposed, it should be added to the site plan. - K. Other Issues: